 RS polls: Satav, Sena's Chaturvedi, NCP's Fauzia file papers

-AICC general secretary Rajiv Satav, Shiv Sena deputy leader Priyanka Chaturvedi andformer NCP minister Fauzia Khan on Friday filed their nomination papers for the biennial Rajya Sabha polls from Maharashtra.
+Congress general secretary Rajiv Satav, Shiv Sena deputy leader Priyanka Chaturvedi, former NCP minister Fauzia Khan and BJP member Bhagwat Karad on Friday filed their nomination papers for the biennial Rajya Sabha polls from Maharashtra.
 NCP president Sharad Pawar and Union minister Ramdas Athawale, both sitting Rajya Sabha members, and BJP leader Udayanraje Bhosale, a descendant of Maratha warrior king Chhatrapati Shivaji Maharaj, have already filed their papers for the March 26 polls.

+Seven Rajya Sabha seats are falling vacant in Maharashtra on April 2.
+A former Aurangabad mayor, Karad filed nomination on behalf of the BJP.
+He was accompanied by former Maharashtra Chief Minister Devendra Fadnavis, state BJP president Chandrakant Patil and ex-state minister Pankaja Munde.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)